-Basket I: The political-military aspects of security.
+Basket I: The politicalmilitary aspects of security.
 The section on "Questions Relating to Security in Europe" addressed political and military matters.
-The political aspects of security consisted of a set of ten principles guiding relations between States (the Helsinki Decalogue), as below.
+The political aspects of security consisted of a set of ten principles guiding relations between States (the Helsinki Decalogue), as shown.16

-Declaration on Principles Guiding Relations between Participating States
+The 1975 Helsinki Decalogue: Declaration on Principles Guiding Relations Between Participating States

-- I. Sovereign equality, respect for the rights inherent in sovereignty - II.
-Refraining from the threat or use of force - III.
-Inviolability of frontiers - IV.
-Territorial integrity of States - V. Peaceful settlement of disputes - VI.
-Non-intervention in internal affairs - VII.
-Respect for human rights and fundamental freedoms, including the freedom of thought, conscience, religion or belief - VIII.
-Equal rights and self-determination of peoples - IX.
-Cooperation among States - X. Fulfilment in good faith of obligations under international law
+I. Sovereign equality, respect for the rights inherent in sovereignty

+II.
+Refraining from threat or use of force

+III.
+Inviolability of frontiers

+IV.
+Territorial integrity of States

+V. Peaceful settlement of disputes

+VI.
+Non-intervention in internal affairs

+VII.
+Respect for human rights and fundamental freedoms, including the freedom of thought, conscience, religion or belief

+VIII.
+Equal rights and self-determination of peoples

+IX.
+Cooperation among States

+X. Fulfillment in good faith of obligations under international law